• Tel: +44(0)1479 821248

 Day 5: Wednesday

 Today we take a slow drive around to the Cairngorm mountains, stopping at freshwater lochs to look for Red-throated Diver and Slavonian Grebe on the way.
 In the morning we head into the Cairngorm Northern Corries to look for some of the specialist montane species only found at this altitude.
 Birds should include Ptarmigan and Red Grouse, with chances of rare breeding Snow Bunting too!
 Insects are in short supply up here but may include Black Mountain Moth and other rare species.
 Top targets today are alpine flowers, which may include Frog Orchid, Dwarf Cornel, Alpine Saw-wort, Starry Saxifrage, Roseroot, Trailing Azalea, Moss Campion and Least Willow amongst others.
-Please note that we do not visit the highest Cairngorm plateau on this day, so we are unlikely to see Dotterel.
+Please note that we do not plan to visit the highest Cairngorm plateau on this day, so are unlikely to see Dotterel.
 If weather allows we will spend several hours in one of the corries before dropping down to look at areas of Caledonian Pinewood, where we hope to see Crested Tit and local birds.
 Scottish Crossbill are found in the forests and with both Common and Parrot Crossbill also present, separation of these three species can pose a real identification challenge!
 Tonight we employ the bat detectors and search for Long-eared, Daubenton’s and two species of Pipistrelle Bats.
 We may see mammals as we go too, perhaps including Badger.

 Day 6: Thursday

 We drive north to the Black Isle, a fertile promontory of land that juts out into the Moray Firth.
 We will look carefully at the tides and plan a visit to a couple of coastal wetlands, which should have hundreds of wading birds present, including Bar-tailed Godwit, Knot, Dunlin and Curlew.
 Scarcer waders at this time of year can include Greenshank, Ruff, Curlew Sandpiper, Little Stint and on a few occasions in the last decade, Pectoral Sandpiper.
 There will be hundreds of gulls and terns too, with excellent chances of Osprey today.
-We move round to search for Bottle-nosed Dolphins, Seals and Otters at other coastal sites, with the right tide being vital for our efforts.
+We move round to search for Bottlenose Dolphins, Seals and Otters at other coastal sites, with the right tide being vital for our efforts.
 Coastal birds should include lots of waders and terns, with chances of Arctic Skua too.
 If we have time we may take some rural backroads to search for farmland birds, with Red Kite, Yellowhammer, Linnet and Tree Sparrow all likely.
 Time may allow for searches of a few remote lochans too, good for warblers as well as waterbirds.

 Day 7: Friday